fajril/esdc-rules-documentation/RE0 - Volumetric.md

 Notes: _Implemented for reporting status of 31.12.2022_

-The following equation should be true:
+The following equation must be true:

 $$
 \Delta G_{ps}^{a \text{ 3P}} > 0  \implies \Delta G_{ps}^{a \text{ 1P}} > 0